balaji1029/queens-gambit-soc/README.md

 # queens-gambit-soc
-There is no description to this repo
+There is no `README.md` in this repo